tshaun/MeetupOptimizer/README.md

 - If the backend fails to import `fastapi` or `pydantic`, ensure the virtualenv is activated and `pip install -r requirements.txt` completed successfully.
 - Data files (JSON/CSV) are currently in `src/` and the backend routers read from `src/`.
 If you want the data moved to `data/`, I can do that in a follow-up change and update the router data root.
 - The frontend `npm install` produced some audit warnings (some transitive deps are deprecated); these are common in React projects.
 Run `npm audit` and `npm audit fix` if you want to address vulnerabilities.

-If you want, I can now move the data to `data/` and update backend paths, or run a live test of the backend and frontend start commands and report results.